Area 28 (Lower Mainland/Sunshine Coast)

 Vancouver Port - all year: For navigational safety, Port Metro Vancouver has prohibited fishing from vessels between a line drawn true south from Capilano Light to the shoreline and a line drawn true north from Brockton Point to the shoreline.

-- It is illegal to.... use more than one single-pointed hook in the tidal waters of the Seymour River from the BCR Railway bridge downstream to the fishing boundary signs located on the west and east shore of the river.
+- It is illegal to.... use more than one single-pointed hook that measures no greater than 15 mm between the point and the shank of the hook in the tidal waters of the Seymour River from the BC Railway bridge downstream to the fishing boundary signs located on the west and east shore of the Seymour River.
+If fishing for salmon, cutthroat trout or steelhead trout, hooks must be barbless

-- It is illegal to.... use more than two single-pointed hooks in tandem in Burrard Inlet near the mouth of the Capilano River to Prospect Light on the seawall of Stanley Park to the North tower of the Lions Gate Bridge.
+- It is illegal to.... use more than two single barbless hooks in tandem, each measuring no greater than 15 mm between the point and the shank of the hook may be used in Burrard Inlet near the mouth of the Capilano River from the 14 St. Pier, to Prospect Light, to the north tower of Lions Gate Bridge

 The following park areas are closed to the harvest of all marine life for the preservation of the unique underwater habitat.
 Closures apply to all fishing of all marine life, all year: